 Breakouts incoming?

 Even with so many returning pieces, the Cats are still looking to replace important production.
 Losing Aaron Deloney and Matt Veretto leaves a big gap in scoring and perimeter shooting.
 This puts TJ Hurley square in center of replacing production.
 He is the most natural candidate to replace this perimeter scoring.
 Three point shooting was a real slog for the Cats last season and they will need a better season from beyond the arc to reach their full potential.
 Hurley has the ability to step into that role.
 Nick Fiorillo is finally fully healthy and looks ready to capitalize.
 He plays such an important role in the offense with his passing ability.
 Other players like Bogues and Ayo-Faleye have been working in the offseason to improve their perimeter shooting ability.
 One could say that Sam Alamutu already broke out last season.
 If the preseason is any indication, he was only scratching the surface.
 He has looked transformed moving into a guard role and is poised for another step up this year.
-At the media day Becker talked about how Seth Joba and Nate Barnett have shown steady improvement and have an opportunity to carve out a role.
+At the media day Becker talked about how Seth Joba and Noah Barnett have shown steady improvement and have an opportunity to carve out a role.
 Both showed flashes in the exhibitions.
 This opportunity for improvement is the biggest benefit of the programmatic continuity.

 Newcomer impact